TransportLab/smart-city/README.md

 Code to generate the 3D model is contained in `src/python/`.
 Set the bounding box and physical dimensions you're interested in in `params.json5`, then you can run `get_elevation.py` to pull high resolution elevation data from our web server.
 You can then run `make_stl.py` to convert that elevation data to a mesh that can be CNC machined.
 Alternatively you can use [another service such as this](https://jthatch.com/Terrain2STL/).

 ## Software
-  1. Download or clone this repository
+  1. Download or clone this repository into `/opt/smart-city/`
   2. Install [Node.js](https://nodejs.org/en/)
   3. Install the required dependencies with `npm install`
   4. Install `webpack` with `npm install -g webpack` (may require `sudo`)